brightertiger/notes/notes/general/gen-02-decision_trees.md

         -   $1 - \sum_C p_{i}^2$
         -   Ranges from (0, 0.5)
     -   Entropy Criterion
-        -   Measure of uncertainly of a random variable
+        -   Measure of uncertainty of a random variable
         -   Given an event E
             -   p(E) = 1 $\implies$ No Surprise
             -   p(E) = 0 $\implies$ Huge Surprise
             -   Informaion Content: $I(E) = \log(1 / p(E))$
         -   Entropy is the expectation of this information content
             -   $H(E) = - \sum p(E) \log(p(E))$
-            -   Maximum when all outcomes have same probability of occurance
+            -   Maximum when all outcomes have same probability of occurrence
         -   Ranges from (0, 1)
 -   Split Criteria for Regression Trees
     -   Sum-Squared Error